Ruud14/SecurityCamera/README.md

 - In `HTTPServer.py` change `/home/pi/scripts/data.json` to the file location of your `data.json`.
 - In `CameraReceiver.py` change `data.json` in `file = open('data.json')` to the same location as in `HTTPServer.py`.
 - In `Camera.py` in the `Camera` class change `video_output_folder` from `/home/pi/recordings/` to whatever path you want your video's to be stored in.
 (The recordings will get removed after sending it to the server.)
+- In `use.py` change the ip address to the ip of your camera/Raspberry pi.
 - In `Camera.py` change the `server_ip` to the ip address of your server/host.

 *On the Server:*